Langhalsdino/Amazon-Smile-Redirect-Chrome-Extension/README.md

 The only prerequisite is to have Chrome or Chromium installed :)

-### Instalation
+### Installation

-A step by step instruction that tells you how to get the extesion running
+A step by step instruction that tells you how to get the extension running.

 1. Download the Chrome extension from this repository (File: [ChromePlugin.crx](ChromePlugin.crx))
 2. Visit the Chrome extension settings.
 Therefore, insert the following address into the adresse field of Chrome.